 Many people have high expectations when they first bring home a puppy.
 You anticipate the puppy’s warm snuggles, wet nose, and the joy and entertainment he brings to your family.
-If you’ve had a puppy before, you may have forgotten the difficult the less fun parts of puppyhood.
+If you’ve had a puppy before, you may have forgotten the difficult parts of puppyhood.
 If this is your first puppy, you’ll quickly find out it’s not all tail wags and puppy kisses.
 Just like you potty train children, you must house train your puppy so he can grow to be the beloved, well-mannered dog he was meant to be.
-Keep reading for tips on how to successfully house train your new puppy.
+Keep reading for tips on how to successfully house train your puppy.

 The Simple Way to Carving Pumpkins